 How to Survive the Loss of Your Pet – for people who are struggling to cope with pet loss.
 I interviewed veterinarians, grief experts, and pet owners who loved and lost their animals.
 This ebook contains 75 tips for healing after pet loss.

 75 Ways to Make (More) Money Blogging – to help writers and bloggers make money doing what they love!
 If you spend time and energy on your blog, you deserve to earn a few bucks for your efforts.
 This ebook isn’t just about making money blogging, it’s about building a better blog.

 73 Ways to Fire Up (or Just Fire!) the Muse – to help writers and bloggers overcome fear, self-doubt, criticism, and uncertainty.
 After all, who wants to read age 95 and wish they had written that bestselling novel?
 Who wants to die with unfulfilled dreams and desires?
 Not me.

 80 Ways to Say “I Love You” – was to help people like me, who struggle to find the right holiday, anniversary, and birthday gifts for their partners!
 This ebook is about more than gifts, though — it’s about saying “I love you” and building a more meaningful relationship in small, incredibly important ways every day.

 That’s me, in a nutshell.
-What say you?
-Comments and questions welcome below.
-I can’t give advice, but I’d love to hear from you!
+Tell me about you!
+I’d much rather listen than talk, and I welcome your comments and thoughts below.
+I can’t give advice, but I’d love to hear from you.